Diamond education is the understanding of the 4 C’s of diamonds (color, cut, carat, clarity) and the factors that impact diamond quality and price.

 Choose Your Diamond Shape

 To start, find out what shape she likes.
-Popular diamond shapes include round, oval, princess-cut, emerald-cut, Asscher-cut, marquise-cut, radiant-cut, pear-shaped, and heart-shaped diamonds.
+Popular diamond shapes include round, oval, princess-cut, emerald-cut, Ascher-cut, marquise-cut, radiant-cut, pear-shaped, and heart-shaped diamonds.
 The majority of diamond engagement rings today are set with a round diamond.
 And most of the remaining rings are set with princess-cut diamonds.